sbin-github/sbin-public-cv.github.io/projects.md

 ### <mark>Improvement of gesture recognition</mark>
 <img src="images/gesture_static/GesturesAccuracy.png?raw=true"/>
 <br>
-Our study focused on obtaining high resolution features from the passive elastic elements in the human body.
-We achieved 98.0% accuracy in the classification of 28 gestures.
-The baseline prevailing method with 8-channel sEMG (Delsys, USA) achieved 93.1% accuracy.
-The experiment involved 10 subjects and evaluated with 5-fold cross-validation.
+Our study focused on extracting high-resolution features from the passive elastic elements of the human body, achieving 98.0% accuracy in classifying 28 gestures.
+In comparison, the baseline method using an 8-channel sEMG system (Delsys, USA) reached 93.1% accuracy.
+The experiment involved 10 subjects and was evaluated using 5-fold cross-validation.
 <br>
 - Accepted in *IEEE Transactions on Industrial Informatics (IF=11.648)*